 Babydoll Southdown Sheep.

-Covid was a problem this spring.
+Covid was a problem the spring of 2021

 The virus made us need to change things.

 We had to down size our already little farm.

 We were in the middle of lambing season when Covid hit.

 We had some really beautiful lambs,

 to a family who moved to Rolla, Missouri

 That left us without a black sire for